revercc/libbpf-bootstrap-for-android/README.md

 # questionable

-The executable statically links to the Bc.a carried by gcc-aarch64-linux-gnu, which causes some platform-dependent functions in libc.a to not work on android, such as the localtime function in libc
+The executable statically links to the libc.a carried by gcc-aarch64-linux-gnu, which causes some platform-dependent functions in libc.a to not work on android, such as the localtime function in libc